 The falling out between Grove Street Games and Take-Two was public and messy.
 Rockstar scrubbed their name from a product they developed.
 Williamson posted about it publicly.
 The Definitive Edition damaged Rockstar's reputation in a way that the studio would be unlikely to forget.
 Bringing Grove Street back for another high-profile remaster, particularly during the Grand Theft Auto 6 launch window when brand perception matters more than ever, would be a risk that does not match Rockstar's current posture, but things can change.

-The timing, is the kids these days say, is sus.
+The timing, as the kids these days say, is sus.
 What isn't is the pattern.
 Take-Two CEO Strauss Zelnick said "yes" to legacy IP at iicon, Rockstar Australia is hiring for "classic game technology, and the Red Dead Redemption remaster proved there is a commercial model for updating older Rockstar titles.

 At the moment, GTA 6 is six months away from launch, which means Rockstar's main studios are occupied, and any legacy IP work would naturally fall to the subsidiary that has historically handled exactly that kind of project.